 - 2.5.1.
-Intangible assets are recognised only if it is probable that the future economic benefits that are attributable to the assets will flow to the enterprise and the cost of the assets can be measured reliably; - 2.5.2.
+Intangible assets are recognised only if it is probable that the future economic benefits that are attributable to the assets will flow to the enterprise and the cost of the assets can be measured reliably: - 2.5.2.
 Intangible assets are carried at cost net of accumulated amortization and accumulated impairment losses, if any; - 2.5.3.
 An intangible asset is derecognised on disposal, or when no future economic benefits are expected from use or disposal.
 Gains or losses on derecognition are determined by comparing proceeds with carrying amount.
 These are included in profit or loss within other gains/(losses); - 2.5.4.
 The estimated useful life is reviewed at each financial year end and changes, if any, are accounted in the line with revisions to accounting estimates;

 - 2.5.5.
 Intangible assets are not ready for intended use as on date of Balance Sheet are disclosed as "Intangible assets under development"; - 2.5.6.
-The intangible assets with a finite useful life are amortised using Written Down Value Method over their estimated useful lives.
+The intangible assets with a finite useful life are amortised using Written Down Value Method over their estimated useful lives except in the case ERP software which is amortised over the period of its useful life on straight line method basis(SLM).
 The Management's estimate of the useful lives for various class of intangibles are given below: